December 8, 2021 | 6:30-8:00PM | Hackensack UMC at Pascack Valley

 Reduction in mortality (extended life expectancy)

 Reduced lifespan due to obesity is important to consider.
 Compared to a person of normal weight, a 25-year-old obese man has a reduced life span, and he can expect a loss of about 12 years of life.
 Bariatric surgery has been shown to improve lifespan by reducing excess body weight.
-In a recent study, bariatric surgery reduced overall morbidity and the development of new health-related conditions in morbidly obese patients.
+In a recent study, bariatric surgery reduced overall mortality and the development of new health-related conditions in morbidly obese patients.

 Resolution of obesity-related health conditions